nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 - The command `view` is used to view all statements, and a ViewCommand object will be created
     - The format for the command is `view TIMESPAN -sort`
-    - Any other characters after any valid view command are automatically ignored
-- Information is presented in a table format to help improve clarity for users
-    - The table includes information in the summary such as whether it is sorted and the amount of history shown
-    - This was deliberate as presenting this information at the bottom makes it easier for users to spot, as placing them at the top may cause users to miss it if they have a large table
+- When a command for view is given, the command is first parsed to check if it follows the format as shown above
+- The relevant details will then be extracted out and passed as a ViewCommand object.
+Details include the start date, the end date, if sorting is required, and if `-all` is passed in the `TIMESPAN` field
+    - If `-all` is passed, a boolean value will be set to true to indicate this.
+The start date and end date will be set to the earliest and latest possible date of Java's LocalDate
+    - The boolean value is only used during formatting of the Summary Table

 ![ViewCommandSequenceDiagram.png](images\DeveloperGuide\ViewCommand.png)

 ### Design considerations

+- Information is presented in a table format to help improve clarity for users
+    - The table includes information in the summary such as whether it is sorted and the timespan of transactions shown
+    - Sorting features also show the latest information at the bottom, as compared to a normal GUI-based application.
+      This is because in a CLI, users will always redirected to the bottom after the output.
+Hence, by placing critical information at the bottom, it will make it easier for users to spot in case of a large table.
-- The limit for the timespans are deliberately set to cover common timespans
+- The limit for the timespans are deliberately set to cover commonly used timespans
     - One can view up to 31 days / 4 weeks, as they each make up a month
     - Similarly, one can view up to 12 months, as they make up a year
-    - In line with the average user of the target audience, the limit for 10 years was set as a soft limit
+    - The limit for 10 years was set as a soft limit as the target user is not expected to need to view more than 10 years of history at any time.
-- The setting of hiding the value of transactions that are ignored is deliberate, as it is the most prominent and direct way for users to see this
+- The setting of hiding the value of transactions that are ignored is deliberate, as it is the most prominent and direct way for users to see this.
-    - In line with the purpose of the Ignore Command, -all flag will also not show this.
-Instead, users can view the value via the export command, as elaborated below
+    - Users can view the value via the export command, as elaborated below

 ### Setting your monthly Budget Goal `setbudget`